Posts

 Image

 The day has finally come to leave the UK.
-Excitement with a few nerves mixed in made for a very surreal morning.
-The excitement part was for the new adventure, and the nerves were for two things.
-Firstly, I wasn't sure how the UK passport officers would react regarding my status as there was no real record of my stay in the UK.
-Having travelled to Ireland on two occasions, I left the UK and entered the EU but there were no checks at the ferry terminal on either side so there was no one to process or stamp my passport.
-Secondly, driving on the other side of the road as I have never done it.
-Max has been learning French on the Duo Lingo app so she can put this into practice.
-Our first destination is a sit near Bordeaux meaning we have an 867 km drive ahead of us which we split into 3 days of driving.
-We drove to Folkstone and drove onto the train for the 35 minute trip to Calais, France.
-I was surprised to find out how quick it was.
-After clearing both the UK and F...
+Excitement with a few nerves mixed in made for a very surreal morning for two reasons: Firstly, I wasn't sure how the UK passport officers would react regarding my status, as there was no real record of my stay in the UK.
+Having travelled to Ireland on two occasions, I left the UK and entered the EU, but there were no checks at the ferry terminal on either side so there was no one to process or stamp my passport.
+Secondly, the prospect of driving on the other side of the road was a little daunting as I've never done it.
+Max has been learning French on the Duolingo app so she can put those skills into practice.
+Our first destination is a sit near Bordeaux meaning we have an 867 km drive ahead of us, which we split into 3 days.
+We headed to Folkstone and drove onto the train for the 35 minute trip to Calais, France.
+After clearing both the UK and French passport controls, we drove onto the train and waited in the car.
+Since its such a ...

 118. Henley on Thames - House and Pet Sitting - Episode 40